UTB Style Guide

 From 1949-1992, it was Texas Southmost College

-From 1992-present, it has been The University of Texas at Brownsville and Texas Southmost College
+- From 1992-2013, it was The University of Texas at Brownsville and Texas Southmost College

 The University of Texas System Use on first reference.
 Can use UT System on following references. (see institutions)